 Currently, 5 Full-time firefighters are assigned to each shift, on duty at all times.
-A 5th position is currently being filled by part-time personnell for 24 hours, every day.
 Station 1 is normally staffed with a Captain and two firefighters.
 Station 2 is staffed with a Lieutenant, and a firefighter.
 Part-time personnel augment the full-time staff during sick, vacation or education time, and all staff can be recalled to thier stations for larger incidents, as needed.

 What are the work hours of firefighters?

 Firefighters work 10 - 24 hour shifts each month in a rotating pattern called the California swing (24 on, 24 off, 24 on, 24 off, 24 on, 96 off).
 Shifts change at 0700.

 Does the Huron Fire Department respond outside of its jurisdiction?

 Yes, the Huron Fire Department has mutual aid agreements with surrounding jurisdictions.
 It is vital for us to be able to help other departments and in return they help us in our times of need.

 Can I have a controlled burn, bonfire, or recreational fire?

 The Huron Fire Division enforces the Ohio Fire Code which states the following:

 - Prohibited open burning.
 Open burning that is offensive or objectionable because of smoke or odor emissions or when atmospheric conditions or local circumstances make such fires hazardous shall be prohibited.